macruz/meta-packages/README.md

 Scripts to build a meta package, which is just an empty rpm or deb that has a specific list of dependencies such that once installed all dependencies will be as well.

 These were done while I worked at SAPO (http://www.sapo.pt) to ease the installation of new servers with a specific set of packages depending on their function.
-The package creation process requires the EPM (Effing Package Manager) to be installed and is used to create .deb and .rpm files and apt-file binary to locate the source package of a given file.
+The package creation process requires the EPM (Effing Package Manager) to be installed and is used to create .deb and .rpm files.

 The script (meta.pl) will read 3 configuration files:
  - common.conf, which has globals for all packages